Working with SecurityNet

 - The file to be sent is encrypted, and the file is transferred securely to Harry

 You install it.
 Your correspondents install it.
 Add your correspondent to your contact list.
 You are secure!

-- SecurityNet creates your own private encrypted network over the Internet
+- SecurityNet creates your own private encrypted user network over the Internet

 - YOU choose your correspondents.
 No SPAM.
 No spies.
 No worries.

 - Add more users to your SecurityNet network in seconds, and start exchanging data with each other in total privacy.

 And if you don't want to hear from Harry any more, just remove him from your contact list.
 Easy!